dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 developed their monadic conceptualization of metaphysics: the monad, dyad, triad, and quadrad.
 This ends with infinite recursion: any form modeled with monads must eventually depend on a monad proxy, yielding recursion infinitely outwards ... or inwards.
-Leibniz also developed a similar understanding of the monad.
+Leibniz, whose IQ was famously estimated to be above 190, also developed a similar understanding of the monad.

 #### [Charles Sanders Pierce's](https://en.wikipedia.org/wiki/Charles_Sanders_Peirce) Conception of Monadic Metaphysics From [The Essential Pierce](https://books.google.com/books?id=T2weTOqdjqcC&pg=PA364&lpg=PA364&dq=but+out+of+the+triads+exclusively+external+forms&source=bl&ots=Jml7Z4cTnQ&sig=rocqdQOmMG7jdnjyCAbq4YuLWzo&hl=en&sa=X&ved=0ahUKEwiOioW93uDWAhVn4IMKHaFJB0AQ6AEIKjAA#v=onepage&q=but%20out%20of%20the%20triads%20exclusively%20external%20forms&f=false)